 Lieutenant General (Ret.)
 Scott A. Howell — Advisor; he provides strategic insights based on his military experience.

-In April 2023, Marlinspike was featured in the National Security Innovation Network (NSIN) investor spotlight, highlighting their role in supporting dual-use technologies.
+In April 2023, Marlinspike was featured in the National Security Innovation Network (NSIN) investor spotlight, highlighting its role in the defense technology sector.
+The firm has been covered by various media outlets, including ExecutiveBiz, Buyouts Insider, Pulse2, and Defence Finance Monitor, showcasing its active involvement in the industry.

 What are Marlinspike's investment criteria?

-How can I apply or pitch to Marlinspike?
+How can I pitch to Marlinspike?

-What makes Marlinspike different from other venture capital firms?
+What makes Marlinspike different from other VCs?

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.